24.06.2026 - Paid Media

 The Importance of PPC Marketing in the Cruise Industry

-PPC marketing is one seriously powerful marketing discipline.
-Its potential to bring in high intent users is well documented.
+Through these brands, we proved that PPC marketing is one seriously powerful marketing discipline.
+Its potential to bring in high-intent users is well documented.
 But if you aren’t putting yours to good use, there are all sorts of opportunities you could be missing out on.

-If you’re a cruise brand looking a little lost at sea right now, then this article is for you.
-Here we’ll run through how PPC marketing is used in the broader travel sector, and then the cruise industry itself, as well as what you can do to start truly benefitting from the power that PPC marketing has in store.
+So, if you’re a cruise brand looking a little lost at sea right now, then this article is for you.
+Here we’ll run through how PPC marketing is used in the broader travel sector and then the cruise industry itself, as well as what you can do to start truly benefiting from the power that PPC marketing has in store.

 How is PPC marketing used in the travel industry?

 In theory, PPC marketing in the travel industry is similar to using PPC marketing in any other industry.
-You’ll still pay a fee each time one of your ads is clicked, bid for ad placements and keywords and be creating quality landing pages to capitalise on the clicks.
+You’ll still pay a fee each time one of your ads is clicked, bid for ad placements and keywords and create quality landing pages to capitalise on the clicks.

 However, the difference lies in the way you’ll approach some of these tactics, which we’ll take a look at below…